DATE: Thursday, July 18th 2019

 FORMAT: Interactive and engaging workshop featuring lecture, reflection, fun individual exercises and dyad discussions.

 LOCATION: Melbourne Convention & Exhibition Centre | Meeting Room 217

-IDEAL AUDIENCE: Researchers, practitioners, students - anyone interested in exploring ways of applying positive psychology research to improve relationships of all kids
+IDEAL AUDIENCE: Researchers, practitioners, students - anyone interested in exploring ways of applying positive psychology research to improve relationships of all kinds

 Using Positive Psychology to Build Stronger Relationships

-In this lively and interactive session, husband-and-wife team Suzann Pileggi Pawelski and James Pawelski, will summarize some of the key research findings featured in their book Happy Together: Using the Science of Positive Psychology to Build Love That Lasts (Penguin Random House, 2018), invite you to join them in the “relationship gym” where they will be presenting and applying key research findings from the field of positive psychology to relationships of all kinds.
+In this lively and interactive session, husband-and-wife team Suzann Pileggi Pawelski and James Pawelski, co-authors of Happy Together: Using the Science of Positive Psychology to Build Love That Lasts (Penguin Random House, 2018), invite you to join them in the “relationship gym” where they will be presenting and applying key research findings from the field of positive psychology to relationships of all kinds.

 Three key take-aways: